xela1601/amac-kampfkunst-1/README.md

 Add new google-fonts: Add in gatsby-config.js file and to the variables.scss to use it on components

 ### Pages
+Now WordPress page-content can be used from `/templates/page.js` with GraphQL

 ### Posts
+..And post-content from `/templates/post.js

 ## Links